1 Buying a Home To Live In

 f) How much should you pay for the home?
 This is mostly governed by market conditions and competition from other buyers.
 Always look at numerous other homes in the same neighborhood and in the same price range for fair comparisons.
 How much the home sells for is not based on the asking price, but how much similar homes in the same neighborhood recently sold for and how well the home is presented.
 Your first priority should be the home that best suits your needs and wishes and your second priority the price.
 From my experience as both a home owner and real estate broker, in years to come, there will be many reasons the home you purchased and lived in will have been good or bad for you but seldom will the last $5,000 or $10,000 you paid or saved be one of those reasons.

+|g) Have the home inspected prior to removing contingencies.
 Typical California home purchasing contracts will have grace periods to inspect the home and arrange financing prior to full commitment to purchasing the home.
-Consult your real estate agent for full details.
+California Association of Realtors home purchasing contracts have this unless waived.

 or e-mail me Alex@NEWSTANDARDREALTY.com